alexirpan/alexirpan.github.io/_posts/2016-02-10-dominion-history.markdown

 algorithm used, along with the initial parameters everybody started with.
 When new expansions were released, DougZ would have them implemented the day of their release.
-(We later found out that DougZ was a real life friend of the game's creator, Donald X., and Isotropic was used for internal playtesting.)
-Additionally, feature requests START FROM HERE
+(We later found out that DougZ was a real life friend of the game's creator, Donald X. Isotropic was a public version of the internal playtesting client Doug created.)

+Since DougZ was a user of the client himself, he had a good intuition for what features people wanted, and listened to community feedback when he didn't.
+People didn't like having to specifcally pick players to challenge, so he added an automatch feature based on rating.
+People wanted to specify using only certain expansions, so he added a small interface to handle that.

+feature requests START FROM HERE

 * Although it wasn't there from the start, automatch quickly let players